Asthma Frequently Asked Questions

 Can diet influence asthma?

-It has been clearly established that obesity is a risk factor for asthma and that obesity can worsen asthma control.
-Weight loss is associated with improvement in asthma.
-The Asthma Program team will work with you to address issues related to weight and will refer you to experts who specialize in healthy weight loss strategies.
+Obesity is a risk factor for asthma and can worsen asthma control.
+For those who are overweight, weight loss may help with asthma.
+If needed, our team will work with you to address issues related to weight and will refer you to experts who specialize in healthy weight loss strategies.